34-ata/34-ata/README.md

 <h2 align="left">Hi 👋!
-My name is Fatih and I'm a Software Engineering Student, from 42 Cursus</h2>
+My name is Fatih and I'm a Software Development Student, from 42 Cursus</h2>

 ###